PM must back a wildlife trade ban to help prevent a future coronavirus

 The global wildlife trade is fuelled by the demand for exotic pets, traditional medicine and the entertainment industry.
 Millions of wild animals including snakes, parrots, iguanas, lizards, tortoises, and even otters are captured each year for the exotic pet trade.

 The UK currently imports thousands of protected wild animals, including tortoises, pythons and monitor lizards, captured from the wild and legally imported into the UK each year, according to the group.

-The global trade of wild animals is cruel, unsustainable and puts our health at risk.
-We demand the government call for a global wildlife trade ban and introduce a new law to ban the import and export of wild animals and wild animal products in the UK.
+This year, our global petition to end the global wildlife trade reached hundreds of thousands of people around the world.
+We are calling on the UK government to secure a global wildlife trade ban and end the import and export of wild animals and wild animal products into the UK.